 Scottish Government guidance on M.E.

 The Scottish Good Practice Statement on ME-CFS was published in November 2010.
-Scottish Ministers have given a commitment to review the content of this Statement when the National Institute for Health and Care Excellence (NICE) publishes its revised guideline on M.E/CFS in April 2021.
-The draft version, published November 2020, notes two major differences relating to treatments:
+Scottish Ministers have given a commitment to review the content of this Statement following the publication of the National Institute for Health and Care Excellence (NICE)'s updated guideline for M.E., which came out in October 2021.

 - Do not offer people any therapy based on physical activity or exercise as a treatment or cure for M.E./CFS, including any programme based on fixed incremental increases in physical activity or exercise, for example graded exercise therapy.

 - Cognitive behavioural therapy is not a treatment or cure for the condition and should not be offered in this context.
 It may be useful though in supporting people who live with M.E./CFS to manage their symptoms and to improve wellbeing and quality of life.

 - Discuss the principles of energy management with people with M.E., an approach that helps people learn to use the amount of energy they have while reducing their risk of post-exertional malaise or worsening their symptoms by exceeding their limits, of which they are an expert judge.